RQF7/proyecto_lovelace/documentos_entregables/reporte_tecnico/propuestas_citas.md

      Lo-li-ta: la punta de la lengua emprende un viaje de tres pasos paladar abajo hasta apoyarse, en el tercero, en el borde de los dientes.
      Lo.
 Li.
 Ta.
 Lolita, Vladimir Nabokov.
+12. >The book Dynamic Programming by Richard Bellman is an important, pioneering work in which a group of problems is collected together at the end of some chapters under the heading "Exercises and Research Problems," with extremely trivial questions appearing in the midst of deep, unsolved problems.
+It is rumored that someone once asked Dr. Bellman how to tell the exercises apart from the research problems, and he replied: "If you can solve it, it is an exercise; otherwise it's a research problem."
+     Donald Knuth.
+13. >I have a hunch that the unknown sequences of DNA will decode into copyright notices and patent protections.
+Donald Knuth.
+14. >People said I should accept the world.
+Bullshit!
+I don't accept the world.
+     Richard Stallman.

 ## Primera parte: programa tokenizador
 1. >"Begin at the beginning," the King said, very gravely, "and go on till you